How to Clean a Mattress

 Some people would prefer learning how to deodorize a mattress without baking soda, and your best option is a DIY mattress spray.
 Grab an empty spray bottle and fill it with equal parts water and white vinegar.
 Then, add a few drops of your favorite essential oils.
 Spray this mixture over your mattress and let it air dry for a couple of hours.

 Don’t be put off by the vinegar smell – it will disappear as the spray dries, and take any yucky mattress scents right along with it.

 Don’t forget that there are two sides to your mattress.
 It might not be possible to clean both sides every time, but it’s important not to neglect it altogether.
 And if you have box springs, flipping your mattress should be a regular habit to prevent sagging down the road.

 Give it some air.

-Strip your bed every now and then — for example, while you are away on vacation or a business trip.
-This will give the mattress a chance to breathe, as well as allow any lingering odors to escape.
+Strip your bed every now and then — for example, while you are away on vacation or on a business trip.
+Doing so will give the mattress a chance to breathe, as well as allow any lingering odors to escape.

 You’ve learned how to clean and deodorize a mattress, but nothing seems to be bringing yours back to life.
 Even if you clean your mattress regularly and treat it with plenty of TLC, it isn’t meant to last forever.
 In fact, the typical lifespan of a mattress is around six to eight years.